Security Forces of India: Roles, Challenges & Government Initiatives

 • Faulty Human resource policies.

-The various security Forces Under Ministry of Home affairs and their Mandates
+Security Forces Under Ministry of Home Affairs and Their Mandates

 • Collective name for central police organizations in India under the Ministry of Home Affairs (MHA).